Follow the Money

 Intelligently Designed & Curated Data Quality

-Our Historical (1999-2022) Lobbying Data package is targeted towards academics, journalists, and civic activists and includes a set of datasets, each corresponding with their respective year and spanning 360+ features.
-Please download the data dictionary below for a more detailed explanation.
+Coming Soon: Our Historical (1999-2022) Data is perfect for equity research professionals, academics, and civic activists and includes a set of datasets, each corresponding with their respective year and representing all variables relevant to lobbying filings.

 Each lobbying record is associated with at least one of 78 issue areas.
 Our data design allows you to easily filter each record by any issue of your choosing; perfect for regressions.
 If listed, easily learn which firms lobby on exact bills posited by congress.